septentrio-gnss/septentrio_gnss_driver/README.md

   - `frame_id`: name of the ROS tf frame for the mosaic-X5, placed in the header of all published messages
     - In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
     - default: `"gnss"`
-  - `use_GNSS_time`:  `true` if the ROS message headers' unix epoch time field shall be constructed from the TOW (in the SBF case) and UTC (in the NMEA case) data, `false` if those times shall be constructed by the driver via the time(NULL) function found in the `ctime` library
-- Planned Parameters Configuring Communication Ports and Processing of GNSS Data
-  - `use_sbf`: `true` in order to request SBF blocks, `false` to request NMEA sentences
-    - NMEA sentences are standardized (except for the proprietary NMEA sentences) and easier to parse, yet SBF blocks contain either more detailed or complementary information.
+  - `datum`: datum that (ellipsoidal) height should be referenced to in all published ROS messages
+    - Since the standardized GGA message does only provide the orthometric height (= MSL height = distance from Earth's surface to geoid) and the geoid undulation (distance from geoid to ellipsoid) for which non-WGS84 datums cannot be specified, it does not affect the GGA message.
+    - default: `ETRS89`
+  - `marker_to_arp`: offsets of the antenna reference point (ARP) with respect to the marker
+    - The parameters `delta_e`, `delta_n` and `delta_u` are the offsets in the East, North and Up (ENU) directions respectively, expressed in meters.
+    - All absolute positions reported by the receiver are marker positions, obtained by subtracting this offset from the ARP.
+The purpose is to take into account the fact that the antenna may not be located directly on the surveying point of interest.
+    - default: `0.0`, `0.0` and `0.0`
+  - `ant_type`: type of your antenna
+    - For best positional accuracy, it is recommended to select a type from the list returned by the command `lstAntennaInfo, Overview`.
+This is the list of antennas for which the receiver can compensate for phase center variation.
+    - By default and if `ant_type` does not match any entry in the list returned by `lstAntennaInfo, Overview`, the receiver will assume that the phase center variation is zero at all elevations and frequency bands, and the position will not be as accurate.
-    - default: `true`
+    - default: `Unknown`
+  - `ant_serial_nr`: This parameter is the serial number of your particular antenna.
+  - `leap_seconds`: number of leap seconds that have been inserted up until the point of ROSaic usage
+    - At the time of writing the code (2020), the GPS time was ahead of UTC time by 18 (leap) seconds.
+Adapt the leap_seconds parameter accordingly as soon as the next leap second is inserted into the UTC time or in case you are using ROSaic for the purpose of simulations.
-  - `poll_pub_pvt_period`: desired period in seconds between the polling of two consecutive `PVTGeodetic`, `PosCovGeodetic`, `PVTCartesian` and `PosCovCartesian` blocks and - if published - between the publishing of two of the corresponding ROS messages (e.g. `rosaic/PVTGeodetic.msg`) yet also [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html)
+  - `polling_period/pvt`: desired period in seconds between the polling of two consecutive `PVTGeodetic`, `PosCovGeodetic`, `PVTCartesian` and `PosCovCartesian` blocks and - if published - between the publishing of two of the corresponding ROS messages (e.g. `rosaic/PVTGeodetic.msg`) yet also [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html) and [`gps_common/GPSFix.msg`](https://docs.ros.org/hydro/api/gps_common/html/msg/GPSFix.html)
     - default: `0.05` (20 Hz)
   - `poll_pub_orientation_period`: desired period in seconds between the polling of two consecutive `AttEuler`, `AttCovEuler` blocks as well as the `HRP` NMEA sentence, and - if published - between the publishing of `AttEuler` and `AttCovEuler`
     - default: `0.05` (20 Hz)
   - `poll_pub_rest_period`: desired period in seconds between the polling of all other SBF blocks and NMEA sentences not addressed by the previous two ROS parameters, and - if published - between the publishing of all other ROS messages
     - The message [`gps_common/GPSFix.msg`](https://docs.ros.org/hydro/api/gps_common/html/msg/GPSFix.html) is - if published - published at the maximum of the all three `poll_pub_..._period`
     - default: `0.05` (20 Hz)
+  - `use_GNSS_time`:  `true` if the ROS message headers' unix epoch time field shall be constructed from the TOW (in the SBF case) and UTC (in the NMEA case) data, `false` if those times shall be constructed by the driver via the time(NULL) function found in the `ctime` library
+- Planned Parameters Configuring Communication Ports and Processing of GNSS Data
+  - `use_sbf`: `true` in order to request SBF blocks, `false` to request NMEA sentences
+    - NMEA sentences are standardized (except for the proprietary NMEA sentences) and easier to parse, yet SBF blocks contain either more detailed or complementary information.
+    - default: `true`
   - `reconnect_delay_s`: delay in seconds between reconnection attempts to the connection type specified in the parameter `connection_type`
     - default: `0.5`
   - `navsatfix_with`: determines whether the published message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html) is constructed from the SBF blocks `PVTGeodetic` and `PosCovGeodetic`, or from the NMEA sentences GGA and GSA via a covariance estimation algorithm, which postprocesses dilution of precision (DOP) data